zhangyang2017/kaggle_HousePrices_Advanced/README.md

 Train a regression model to predict house pricing using historical data.
 More details are described [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).

 ## Overview <a id="1"></a>
+For this project I decided to use regression models, specifically random forests.

 ## Workflow <a id="2"></a>
 - EDA